Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

-There are many cases when conjunction points need to be considered: when there are changes of topology, sharp changes in geometry or mechanic properties.
-Topological change corresponds to the large amount of bifurcations and some trifurcations in the arterial network.
-Sharp changes correspond to the sharp variation of the properties of the vessel wall, e.g. sharp increase of stiffness $K$ due to stenting or $A_0$ due to aneurysm.
-As the derivatives of the corresponding variables in the source term lead to a singularity or very near a singularity, the vessel can be treated as two segments conjuncted together.
+There are many cases when conjunctions of different vessels need to be considered: when there are changes of topology, sharp variations in geometrical or mechanical properties.
+Topological changes correspond to the large amount of bifurcations and some trifurcations in the arterial network.
+Sharp variations may also arise in many conditions, for example when there are increases of stiffness $\beta$ due to stenting or $A_0$ due to aneurysm.
+In these cases, the derivatives of the corresponding variables in the source terms are very large or even near a singularity, and then the vessel can be treated as several joined segments with different properties.

-Since all of the conjunctions can be treated with the same method, we consider a branching point as a sample problem: a main vessel with two daughter arteries.
+Since all of the conjunction points can be treated with the same method, we consider a branching point as a sample problem: a parent vessel with two daughter arteries.
 At the branching point, there are then six boundary conditions, $A_p^{n+1}$ and $Q_p^{n+1}$ for the outlet of the parent artery and $A_{d_1}^{n+1}$, $Q_{d_1}^{n+1}$,$A_{d_2}^{n+1}$ and $Q_{d_2}^{n+1}$ for the inlets of the two daughter arteries.
-From the physical point of view, the scheme has to preserve the conservation of mass flux
+From the physical point of view, we have to preserve the conservation of mass flux

 Combining Eqs.~(\ref{equ1}),~(\ref{equ2}),~(\ref{equ3}) and~(\ref{equ4}), there are 6 Eqs. with 6 unknowns.
-This nonlinear algebraic system can be readily solved by Newton iterative method or some other nonlinear algebraic solvers with $U^n$ as the initial guess.
+This nonlinear algebraic system can be readily solved by Newton-Raphson iterative method with $U^n$ as the initial guess.
 In our test, the computation converges very fast.
 Usually a very few iterations are enough for a satisfactory accuracy.